Comcast's big plans for 2020 include Wi-Fi 6 Xfinity routers

 "The xFi Advanced Gateway is truly the best Internet product we've ever built," said Kunle Ekundare, Comcast's Director of Product and Hardware Management.
 "We're thrilled to be bringing our customers into the future with Wi-Fi 6."

 In our own tests, we've clocked Wi-Fi 6 routers at top speeds of up to about 1,500Mbps (1.5Gbps), which is about 30% faster than the fastest previous-gen, Wi-Fi 5 router we've tested.
 We expect that number to go up this year as new devices hit the market.

 At first glance, Comcast's new gateway looks like a pretty decent piece of hardware.
-A dual-band router, the device boasts four antennas on both the 2.4GHz and 5GHz bands, which allows for incoming and outgoing 4x4.
+A dual-band router, the device boasts four antennas on both the 2.4GHz and 5GHz bands, which allows for incoming and outgoing 4x4 MU-MIMO connections.
 That means the router can divide its attention on either band between four client devices at the same time, or combine the strength of those antennas to aggregate faster speeds to devices with multiple antennas of their own.

 Comcast doesn't list the theoretical top speeds of each band, but a company spokesperson tells me that the gateway is capable of hitting gigabit speeds on 5GHz.
 It also includes radios for Zigbee and Bluetooth LE, and promises to connect with "virtually any IoT device."
 Customers living in larger homes can add a three-pack of plug-in range extenders called xFi Pods for $119.